EhoumanEvans/TaxaRichV1/README.md

 Citation
 --------

-To cite TaxaRich, please use citation("TaxaRich ").
+To cite TaxaRich, please use citation("TaxaRich").

 Install TaxaRich
 ---------------